 Iran’s reluctance to ratify the Paris Agreement stems from an unwillingness to shift their economy.
 Economic sanctions from the international community are also a sticking point.

 This article was updated from a feature written on the occasion of Liberia’s ratification of the Paris Agreement, in August 2018.
-As of 4 February 2019, the countries yet to formally ratify the agreement were Angola, Eritrea, Iran, Iraq, Kyrgyzstan, Lebanon, Libya, Oman, Russia, South Sudan, Suriname, Turkey, and Yemen.
+As of 23 October 2019, the countries yet to formally ratify the agreement were Angola, Eritrea, Iran, Iraq, Kyrgyzstan, Lebanon, Libya, South Sudan, Turkey, and Yemen.

 If you like what we do, support us

 Become a CHN patron for as little as $5 per month to help us keep bringing you the most in-depth coverage of climate politics and underreported stories from around the world.